 Miss Predolac is supported by an excellent team of radiologists, pathologists,oncologists and Breast Care Nurse Specialists.
 The management of all patients diagnosed with breast cancer is discussed at a multidisciplinary team meeting.

-- Diagnosis and management of benign breast disease and cancer of
+- Diagnosis and management of benign breast disease and cancer of the breast

 - Male breast cancer